santureddy/AWS-SAA-C02-Course/README.md

 on the public IP address that is routed from that instance.
 The IGW then pushes that packet on the public internet.

 On the return, the inverse happens.
-As far as it is concerned, it does not know about the private address and instead uses the instance's public IP address.
+As far as linux update service is concerned, it does not know about the private address of instance and instead uses the instance's public IP address.

 If the instance uses an IPv6 address, that public address is good to go.
 The IGW does not translate the packet and only pushes it to a gateway.